Dr. Glaucomflecken

-William E. Flanary is an American comedian and ophthalmologist who performs under the stage name Dr. Glaucomflecken.
-He practices in Oregon City, Oregon and lives in Portland, Oregon.
+William E. Flanary is an American comedian, podcaster and ophthalmologist who performs under the stage name Dr. Glaucomflecken.
+He practices in Clackamas County, Oregon.
 Since 2016 he has become well known for making and uploading medical satire skits on Twitter, TikTok and YouTube.
+Since 2022, he has hosted a podcast called Knock Knock, Hi! with the Glaucomfleckens with his wife Kristin Flanary, also known as Lady Glaucomflecken.

 Biography

 Flanary grew up in Houston, Texas.
 He was educated at Texas Tech University, where he graduated Phi Beta Kappa and summa cum laude with a bachelor's degree in cell and molecular biology.
 While attending Texas Tech, he met his wife, Kristin.
 He then enrolled at the Geisel School of Medicine at Dartmouth College, where he discovered his interest in ophthalmology.
 While attending Dartmouth, he was inducted into Alpha Omega Alpha.

-It was also while he was a medical student at the Geisel School of Medicine that he was first diagnosed with testicular cancer (specifically, a highly curable stage 1a seminoma) at the age of 25.
+It was also while he was a medical student at Dartmouth that he was first diagnosed with testicular cancer (specifically, a highly curable stage 1a seminoma) at the age of 25.
 He then had surgery to remove the testicle that had the tumor on it.
 After graduating from Dartmouth, he completed his residency at the University of Iowa Department of Ophthalmology and Visual Sciences in 2017.

 During his third year of residency, Flanary was diagnosed with testicular cancer again.
-This time the diagnosis was a stage 1b seminoma, and he had surgery to remove his remaining testicle, followed by hormone replacement therapy consisting of a weekly self-administered injection of testosterone.
+This time the diagnosis was a stage 1b seminoma, and he had surgery to remove his remaining testicle, followed by androgen replacement therapy consisting of a weekly self-administered injection of testosterone.
 (He has joked, "It's so easy even an ophthalmologist can do it.")
 By this point, he and his wife had two children.

 In May 2020, Flanary suddenly went into cardiac arrest in his sleep.
 His wife performed CPR on him for 10 minutes before paramedics arrived and resuscitated him.
 He told CTV News in January 2022 that he still did not know the reason that he went into cardiac arrest.